storacha/mcp-storage-server/docs/spec.md

 ### Core Functionality

-The Storacha MCP server will support two primary operations in this first iteration:
+The Storacha MCP server will support three primary operations in this first iteration:

 1. **Upload**: Store files on Storacha's decentralized storage using the Storacha client
 2. **Retrieve**: Get files from Storacha by their Content ID (CID) through the Storacha HTTP trustless Gateway
+3. **Identity**: Get the DID key of the Storacha agent loaded from the private key storage config
-3. **Authentication & Authorization**: Optional authentication via bearer tokens
+4. **Authentication & Authorization**: Optional authentication via bearer tokens

 #### MCP Did Key